-- 2.1 Whatever the views of the Service User, anyone identified as a Carer is entitled to: - A proactive response from clinicians/practitioner's to contact or meet professionals without the Service User present - Continuing support in their caring role - Be told they have a legal right to an assessment of their caring, physical and mental health needs, repeated at least annually and the right to formal or informal support during the assessment - Their own written support plan, implemented in collaboration with them - Request a review of their support plan at any time - 2.2 Young Carers have their own rights.
-These include the right to: - Be heard, listened to and believed - Information and advice - Be consulted and fully involved in discussions which affect their life - Be protected from physical and psychological harm
+- 2.1 Whatever the views of the Service User, anyone identified as a Carer is entitled to: - A proactive response from clinicians/practitioner's to speak to or meet professionals without the Service User present - Continuing support in their caring role - Where there is an appearance of need, Carers must be offered an assessment of their needs taking a whole family approach, which considers the physical and emotional wellbeing of Carers, their opportunities to take part in a life outsideof the caring role, their willingness and ability to continue in a caring role and their support needs.
+This should be revistsed If reasonable adjustments are required for families to engage in the Carers assessment these should be put in place by provider agencies including the Trust.
+These are legal requirements - Their own written support plan, implemented in collaboration with them - Request a review of their support plan at any time (Care Act, 2014) - 2.2 Young Carers have their own rights.
+These include the right to: